Suveetha2102/Stock_Data_Outlier_Detection/README.md

 # Stock Data Outlier Detection

 This project processes stock data from CSV files, selects random samples, and detects outliers using statistical methods.
+Python libraries like Numpy, Pandas, Matplotlib, Seaborn has been used here

 ### How to Use:
-1. Open the LSE_Final.py file
+1. Open the outlier_detection.py file
 2. Upload in Google Colab
 3. Make sure the Stock Files and Directories are saved in local
 4. On running the first function "process_uploaded_files" it will ask the user to upload the file from local